softappeal/yass/readme.md

   * socket (including TLS)
   * WebSocket

-* has a fast and compact binary serializer
+* has a fast and compact binary serializer that can skip unknown/new fields

 * needs no third-party libraries